fradelg/seproso-gr3/README.md

 # Goal

 SEPROSO is a web application to track and report software development projects.
+It allows to track the software development process defined by the project leader.
+Progress reports help to understand project deviations showing the difference between the estimated and real time for each task.
+The results can be used to iteratively improve the development methodology taking into account valuable lessons extracted from time monitoring.

 ## Features